Structured Web Data API Reference

 curl -X DELETE https://app.newsloth.com/api/v1/sources?feedRssUrl=[URL] -u [API_key]:[Secret]

-Contact us if you have any questions, feature requests, or if you need any help with using the API or integrating custom feeds.
+Contact us if you have any questions, feature requests, or if you need any help with using the API or integrating structured data feeds.